System Design Space

 Key question: Who can impersonate a trusted principal?

-Threat example: Service account impersonation to call internal APIs.
+Threat example: A service account is impersonated to call an internal API.

 TTampering